 You're going to learn how to minimize the biggest vaping health risks.

 Always have this simple 1-page list of preventive tips at hand to make sure you avoid the biggest vaping health risks!

 Just let me know where to send it (takes 5 seconds):

-Unfortunately, you never can eliminate 100% of the risk, if you want to be 100% safe, don’t’ vape.
+Vaping isn't healthy, and you can never eliminate 100% of the risk.
+If you want to be 100% safe, don’t’ vape.

 the results are mixed.

 Some researchers found a significant amount of toxins in vapor, close to what’s found in cigarette smoke.